HITECHCRIME/HC_OVERVIEW/README.md

 MOTHNODE_ Authority / Do What Thou Wilt
 MOTHNODE_ The Intelligence Agents (Tim Leary)

+"To throw off these clothes and these naked bones
+—to leave my emotions in the dust — to cast my mind into the darkness of space — burning my habits in the demon's fire.
+When this is done, falling blindly into the abyss — only then do I begin"

+---

 Randomness:
 - MOTHNODE_ Qaravultomba
 - MOTHNODE_ Bronze Man and Centaur